-Our mentoring program can help researchers achieve your potential across a range of issues such as grant application development, long term planning, skill development, team management, and research collaboration.
+Our mentoring program can help researchers achieve their potential across a range of issues such as grant application development, long term planning, skill development, team management, and research collaboration.

 Current staff can find more details on all of the above on our intranet [staff login required].